 Turmeric benefits include super-strong anti-bacterial, anti-inflammatory and even anti-cancer actions.
 It’s easy to find and inexpensive, with numerous other health benefits that make turmeric the best all-round herb.

-Jay and I were talking the other day about which herb we would choose if we could use only one herb.
-As in, only one herb for daily use as well as for emergencies.
-The answer for me was instant: Turmeric!
+If I could choose if we could use only one herb, for daily use as well as for emergencies, my choice would definitely be turmeric!
 Not only is it easy to find and inexpensive, but turmeric can be taken internally or applied topically, depending on the need.
 Let’s look at 11 reasons why turmeric benefits surpass all others, making it the best all-round herb.

 What is Turmeric?